Key takeaways from Kwasi Kwarteng’s ‘mini-Budget’

 The chancellor also said legislation was in the pipeline designed to force trade unions to put pay offers to a member vote so that strikes can only be called once negotiations have definitively broken down.

-He also confirmed plans to make around 120,000 more people on Universal Credit take active steps to seek more and better paid work or face having their benefits reduced.
+He also confirmed plans to make around 120,000 more people on universal credit take active steps to seek more and better paid work or face having their benefits reduced.

 Register for free to continue reading